belom88/visgl-addons/packages/vehicle-layer/README.md

 _default_: undefined

 _description_: deck.gl accessor that transforms vehicle data to the color of 3D model.
-This accessor overrides `getColor` accessor
+This accessor overrides `getColor` accessor.

 ### get2dBackgroundColor